 Head cheese sign (lungs)

-The head cheese sign or three-density pattern refers to a juxtaposition of regions with three (or sometimes more) different densities/regions of different attenuation within the lungs:
+The head cheese sign, more recently called the three-density pattern, refers to a juxtaposition of regions with three (or sometimes more) different densities/regions of different attenuation within the lungs:

 A mixed infiltrative (ground-glass opacity) and obstructive (mosaic attenuation) disease process can give rise to the head cheese sign.
 Less frequently, the superposition of a separate infiltrative and obstructive process causes this pattern.
 As the mosaic attenuation pattern is caused by airway narrowing/air trapping, these low attenuation areas may only be apparent on expiratory scans.